dev-academy-programme/orientation---Archived/3-installation/vm-faq.md

 Some Microsoft Windows versions use a tool called Hyper-V that can cause problems when run concurrently with VirtualBox (they both compete for the same resources, and in fact have very similar functions).
 Disabling Hyper-V can be done from the Windows command prompt, but you need to open it _with administrator privileges_.

 1. Open `cmd.exe` by opening the Start Menu and searching for `cmd` (switch to the Start screen in Windows 8).
+Right click and select _Run as administrator_.
 2. Type the following command:
   ```shell
   bcdedit /set hypervisorlaunchtype off